Jared Leto: 2000–2005: Requiem for a Dream, other roles, Panic Room and A Beautiful Lie

 During this period Leto focused increasingly on his music career, working with producers Bob Ezrin and Brian Virtue on his band's debut album 30 Seconds to Mars, which was released on August 27, 2002, in the United States through Immortal and Virgin.
 It reached number 107 on the US Billboard 200 and number one on the US Top Heatseekers.
 Upon its release, 30 Seconds to Mars was met with mostly positive reviews; music critic Megan O'Toole felt that the band managed to "carve out a unique niche for themselves in the rock realm."
 The album was a slow-burning success, and eventually sold two million copies worldwide.

 Leto returned to acting in 2002 with the thriller Panic Room, which marked his second teaming with director David Fincher.
 He played the supporting role of Junior, a burglar who terrorizes Jodie Foster's character Meg Altman.
 The film was well received by critics and became a financial success, grossing nearly US$200 million worldwide.
-In 2003, Leto and Cameron Diaz ended their four-year relationship.
 Leto's next film was the 2004 biographical film Alexander, directed by Oliver Stone.
 He portrayed Hephaestion, the closest friend of Alexander the Great.
 The film failed in the United States; Stone attributed its poor reception to disapproval of the depiction of Alexander's bisexuality, but it succeeded internationally, with worldwide revenue of US$167 million.

 The following year, Leto starred together with Nicolas Cage in the political crime thriller Lord of War.
 He played Vitaly, the younger brother of illegal arms dealer Yuri Orlov.
 The film was officially endorsed by the human rights group Amnesty International for highlighting the arms trafficking by the international arms industry.
 It was positively received by movie critics and was a moderate commercial success.

-It took two years to record Thirty Seconds to Mars' second studio album A Beautiful Lie, with the band traveling to four different continents to accommodate Leto's acting career.
+It took two years to record Thirty Seconds to Mars' second studio album A Beautiful Lie, with the band traveling to four continents to accommodate Leto's acting career.
 A Beautiful Lie was released on August 30, 2005, in the United States.
 It has since been certified platinum by the Recording Industry Association of America (RIAA), and has reached platinum and gold status in several countries, with a sales total of over four million.
 The band heavily toured in support of the album and played at several major festivals, including Roskilde, Pinkpop, Rock am Ring, and Download.